coneypo/acrn-hypervisor/doc/tutorials/using_AGL_as_uos.rst

    vim /etc/xdg/weston/weston.ini

 The changes of ``weston.ini``:

 #.
 Comment ``ivi-shell.so`` out

 #.
 Check the name of output is ``HDMI-A-2``

-After that, there are still some steps need to do to launch weston in AGL
+After that, there are still some steps need to do to launch weston in AGL:

 .. code-block:: none